DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/deep-learning/jenkins-usage.rst

 Creating a new project is very simple, and only consists of running one pipeline.
 Navigate to the 'Create New Project' pipeline, and press 'Build with Parameters' on the left toolbar.
 Enter the name of your new project (write it down somewhere, you'll need this later), and the class labels you used while annotating your dataset.
+The class labels should be separated on individual lines.
+Depending on the type of project you're creating, you may need to use additional labels in the SECONDARY_CLASS_LABELS parameter.
+For example, if you are creating a keypoint project, please input your keypoint class labels here.
 Press Build.

 After this build is successful, you should see a new folder show up on your Filezilla with the same name.
+(Hit refresh if you don't)
 This is the folder where you will be uploading all data, and receiving the model for everything you do with this project.

 Training a Model
 ----------------
 No matter the type of model you wish to train, two pipelines are used.
-For each, you must use the Annotation-Check pipeline first, as you will not be able to run the Training pipeline until the check is successful.
+For each, you must use the AnnoCheck pipeline first, as you will not be able to run the Training pipeline until the check is successful.
-This is to ensure that data formatting is accurate.
+This is to ensure that data formatting is accurate and to set up some internal files for the Training pipeline to use.

 Classification Models
 ~~~~~~~~~~~~~~~~~~~~~~
-First, run the Annotation-Check with the following steps:
+First, run the AnnoCheck with the following steps:

 1. Navigate to your tkteach folder you used to annotate your dataset in your file explorer
 2. Navigate to the project folder on Filezilla that you wish to use